Are you Looking to Buy Dexcom G6 Sensor (Glucose Sensor) from PrescriptionPoint.

 Dexcom G6 Sensor

-Indications: Dexcom G6 Sensor (glucose meter) is indicated for managing diabetes in individuals aged 2 years and older.
-It replaces fingerstick blood glucose testing for diabetes treatment decisions.
-It helps detect episodes of hyperglycemia and hypoglycemia.
-It assists in making both immediate and long-term therapy adjustments.
-It also communicates with digitally connected devices, including automated insulin dosing (AID) systems.
+Dexcom G6 Sensor (glucose meter) is indicated for managing diabetes in individuals aged 2 years and older.
+The system replaces fingerstick blood glucose testing for diabetes treatment decisions and helps detect episodes of hyperglycemia and hypoglycemia.
+It also supports both immediate and long-term therapy adjustments.
+Additionally, it can communicate with digitally connected devices, including automated insulin dosing (AID) systems.

 Do not use Dexcom G6 if you are pregnant, on dialysis, or critically ill, as it is unknown how these conditions may affect the sensor’s performance.
 Avoid using the sensor during MRI, CT scans, or diathermy treatment, as the strong magnetic fields and heat could damage it, leading to inaccurate glucose readings.
 Do not use it if the sterile packaging is damaged or opened, as this may cause infection.
 The sensor should not be worn past its expiration date, as it may provide incorrect readings.